 Looking at the monastery from the outside, and walking the steps and halls of the temples inside, one would not suspect that the monastery burned down completely in 1998.
 It was quickly rebuilt and we are all happy about that.

-After having arrived at the gate, one is forced to hand in all kinds of photographic equipment.
-It is unfortunately not allowed to take pictures inside.
+When we arrive at the gate, we are obliged to hand in all photographic equipment.
+Unfortunately, we are not allowed to take pictures inside.

 There are eight caves at the monastery, and you are not admitted to all.
 The resident monks are, during their 3 years tenure here.
 Prepare to be led by your personal guide through the temples, be invited to plant incense sticks, pray, and enjoy the fabulous view of the cliff, the approaching and leaving visitors, and the fertile Paro valley.